Who We Are

 Laura also works at the University of Wisconsin-Madison, where she has taught face-to-face and online graduate courses in educational leadership and instructional coaching (School of Education), as well as in team design and leadership (Wisconsin School of Business).
 In addition, she continues to work as an educational consultant and has collaborated with a range of schools and organizations in Wisconsin and the Chicago area, including the Terra Foundation for American Art, Newberry Library, and the University of Wisconsin Hospital & Clinics.

-Dr. Lang received her Ph.D. in curriculum and instruction (Literacy Studies) at the UW-Madison in 2012, her M.S.Ed in Reading Instruction from National Louis University in 2000, and her B.S.Ed (Secondary English Education) from Northwestern University in 1996.
+Dr. Lang received her Ph.D. in Curriculum and Instruction (Literacy Studies) at the UW-Madison in 2012, her M.S.Ed in Reading Instruction from National Louis University in 2000, and her B.S.Ed (Secondary English Education) from Northwestern University in 1996.
 She also completed required coursework for Educational Leadership certification in 2006.

 Prior to starting work as an AIW coach in 2013, Laura spent 17 years working in the Chicago Public Schools, at New Trier High School (Winnetka/Northfield, IL) and in the Madison Metropolitan School District (Madison, WI) as a high school English teacher, reading specialist and literacy/instructional coach in both urban and suburban settings.
 A lifelong musician, she also works with Overture Center for the Art’s Lullaby Project, a songwriting collaboration between local songwriters and new/expectant families.